Elian Somers

 Elian Somers lives and works in Rotterdam, The Netherlands.

-A Mountain Afar (2023-), A Stone from the Moon (2015-2022), One and Another State of Yellow (2013-2017), Border Theories (2009-2013), California City (2010-2012) and Droom als er ooit een was / A Dream if Ever There Was One (2006-2008).
-In these long-term, research-based projects she is in search of constructed realities and truths, hidden and virtual histories, and the utopian experiment.
-Multiple realities, histories and truths intermingle in her works.
+With a background in visual arts and architecture, Elian Somers investigates the urban and architectural landscape in relation to ideology and power, politics and law, and war and conflict.
+In recent years she has been working on projects as L’Ordonnateur (i.c.w.
+Hester van Gent, 2024-), A Mountain Afar (2023-), A Stone from the Moon (2015-2022), One and Another State of Yellow (2013-2017), Border Theories (2009-2013), California City (2010-2012) and Droom als er ooit een was (2006-2008).
+In these long-term, research-based projects she is in search of multiple realities and truths, hidden and underexposed histories, and the utopian experiment.

 Instagram